collectiveidea/delayed_job_mongoid/README.md

 Mongoid 5 or later.

-(For Mongoid 3 and 4, use 2.x version of this gem)
+For Mongoid 3 and 4, use 2.x version of this gem.

 ## Installation